Encyclopædia Britannica: 1768–1824

 The early 19th-century editions of Encyclopædia Britannica included influential, original research such as Thomas Young's article on Egypt, which included the translation of the hieroglyphs on the Rosetta Stone (pictured).

-In the first era (1st–6th editions, 1768–1824), the Britannica was managed and published by its founders, Colin Macfarquhar and Andrew Bell, by Archibald Constable, and by others.
+In the first era (1st–6th editions, 1768–1824), the Britannica was managed and published by its founders, Colin Macfarquhar and Andrew Bell, and by Archibald Constable.

 The Britannica was first published in serial instalments between December 1768 and about August 1771 in Edinburgh as the Encyclopædia Britannica, or, A Dictionary of Arts and Sciences, compiled upon a New Plan.
 The new plan in question was an organizational one, namely to include two kinds of typographically distinct entries (articles and longer "treatises") in a single alphabetical sequence.
 In principle, "treatises" were to cover the arts and sciences, leaving articles to deal with their subordinate objects.
 The idea may have been inspired by Dennis de Coetlogon's Universal History of Arts and Sciences, an alphabetical encyclopaedia that contained only treatises.
 Regardless, the Britannica continued to intermix formally distinguished articles and treatises through the 10th edition.

 According to Arthur Herman's book How the Scots Invented the Modern World, the Encyclopaedia Britannica is one of the most enduring legacies of the Scottish Enlightenment.
 It is important to be more specific, however, about how the early Britannica was and was not Scottish and a monument to the Scottish Enlightenment.
 The two publishers and William Smellie, whom they engaged to compile the work, were all Scots.
 Much of the first edition was compiled by Smellie from Scottish sources.
 At the same time, despite working in Edinburgh, the centre of the Scottish Enlightenment, neither Smellie nor James Tytler, the editor of the second edition, arranged for contributions from any local luminaries.
 Nor does the work seem to have been much noticed by participants in the Scottish Enlightenment before its third edition.
 Likewise, it is significant that the title chosen was the Encyclopaedia Britannica (and not the Encyclopaedia Scotorum, or 'Scottish Encyclopaedia').
 Indeed, by the time of the third edition, the Britannica was starting to evolve into a symbol of Britishness.